tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LP-02-Stu-Categorical-Data.md

 Walk through the solution and highlight the following:

-* Despite the dataset looks huge since it has 100,000 records, this is only a small sample of what a real dataset can be; in industry, you can have millions of records just for one day of transactions.

 * After loading the data into the `transactions_df` DataFrame, the only column that could need to be casted is the `date` column.
 This column can be easily converted to datetime using Pandas.

   ```python